immcantation/immcantation/docs/tutorials/tutorials.rst

     :alt: Integration of BCR and GEX data
     :align: left

 In *Integration of BCR and GEX data* we demonstrate an enhanced analysis by integrating 10x BCR and 10x GEX data.
-The jupyter notebook (`BCR_Seurat_tutorial.ipynb`) is available in the `Immcantation repository <https://bitbucket.org/kleinstein/immcantation/src/master/training/>`_.
+The jupyter notebook (`BCR_Seurat_tutorial.ipynb <https://bitbucket.org/kleinstein/immcantation/src/master/training/>`_) is available in the Immcantation repository.

 .. admonition:: Tutorial